l4rzy/csn-ng/README.md

 # Description
-A shitty CLI tool for searching (and maybe more) on chiasenhac.vn
+* A shitty but working API and CLI tools for searching (and maybe more) on chiasenhac.vn
+* Please, just use it, don't look at the code

 ## Build